dgelven1/Udacity-Self-Driving-Car-/CarND-Behavioral-Cloning-P3/README.md

 The Keras neural network library was used to create a convolutional neural network.

-I built my CNN built of the Nvidia model.
+I built my CNN based on the Nvidia model.
 Below you will find a image of the Nvidia model architecture:

 ![alt text][image6]

 I implemented the network architecture as shown above, but added a few additional components.

 First I added my normalization layer using the Keras Lambda layer.
-Then adding a cropping layer to crop the image by 70 rows of pixels from the top of the image and 25 rows of pixels from the bottom of the image.

 Second, I added a layer to crop the original image.
 This layer crops the top 70 rows and bottom 25 rows from the image as seen in the images below:

+![alt text][image5]

 ![alt text][image4]

-![alt text][image5]

 Also, to prevent overfitting I added dropout layers at a drop out rate of 25%.
 Each dropout layer was added after each fully connected layer, with one additional dropout added in the middle of the convolutional layers.